 If all of this is too much of a faff, choose a “life stages” KiwiSaver fund.
 This is a type of fund provided by a number of KiwiSaver providers that automatically changes as you grow older.
 Your money starts off in a growth fund and as you age, your accumulated funds are switched into balanced and then conservative funds automatically.
 The problem with life stages funds is that many assume you’re going to retire at 65 or you’ll need that money at 65.
 If you’re going to work until 70 and have other investments, for example, your KiwiSaver money will be shifted into balanced and conservative years earlier than needed, most likely depressing your investment returns.
 At least one life stages fund allows you to set your retirement date later than age 65, which solves the problem.

 Finally, do it this weekend!
-Or if you can’t, at least put a date in your diary for annual financial spring cleaning when you can rubberstamp or otherwise your KiwiSaver investment decision.
+Or, if you can’t, at least put a date in your diary for this year’s financial spring cleaning when you can rubberstamp, or otherwise, your KiwiSaver investment decision.